build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 | Amazon RDS for Oracle      | System Change Number (SCN) | Redo Log             |
 | Amazon RDS for SQL Server  | Log Sequence Number (LSN)  | Transaction Log      |

 Cloud enabled databases capture all changes in logs also known as transaction, binary or redo logs depending on the database engine.
 These logs are generally [write ahead logs (WAL)](https://en.wikipedia.org/wiki/Write-ahead_logging) so all data manipulation is first persisted to these logs then the underlying database files using a process known as check pointing.
 This provides a mechanism for a database to roll forward all SCN or LSN changes in the WAL(s) and recover its underlying files to be consistent after an ungraceful outage or server crash.
-Though any inflight transactions would be rolled back as they were not committed, this is a generally accepted model amongst cloud enabled database vendors and applications which results in zero data Loss.
+Though any inflight transactions would be rolled back as they were not committed, this is a generally accepted model amongst cloud enabled database vendors and applications, which results in zero data Loss.
 This is depicted below in Figure 4.

 ![RDS crash recovery](images/pic5_recovery_rds.jpg "Figure 4.
 RDS crash recovery")

-RDS Cloud Native databases namely Amazon Aurora uses a clustered log structured distributed storage system.
-This means once a change has occurred in the database, the log records are sent to the storage tier and added to an in memory queue.
+RDS Cloud Native databases, namely Amazon Aurora, use a clustered log structured distributed storage system.
+This means once a change has occurred in the database, the log records are sent to the storage tier and added to an in-memory queue.
 The database is then freed from any other overhead regarding management of these records.
 It falls to the Storage tier to take responsibility for persisting those records to disk and data page updates to reflect the change.
 As there is no transaction log or WAL as such on the database tier, the crash recovery phase is minimal when recovering from an ungraceful shutdown or crash.
-The data on disk is always upto date or log records to recreate current images exist on disk to be applied in parallel and asynchronously this results in Zero Data Loss.
+The data on disk is always up-to-date or log records to recreate current images exist on disk to be applied in parallel and asynchronously this results in Zero Data Loss.
 This is depicted below in Figure 5.
-It should also be noted Auroras database working memory area called a page cache is also decoupled from the database so it can independently survive a database crash and be reused once the database is back.
+It should also be noted Auroras database working memory area, called a page cache, is also decoupled from the database so it can independently survive a database crash and be reused once the database is back.

 ![Aurora crash recovery](images/pic6_recovery_aurora.jpg "Figure 5.
 Aurora crash recovery")